SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 Valid Keyboard Values see here: [AppleKeyboardLayouts.txt](https://github.com/acidanthera/OpenCorePkg/blob/master/Utilities/AppleKeyboardLayouts/AppleKeyboardLayouts.txt)

 # Overclocking Experiences:

+My Overclock settings now are:
+- Per Core overclocking:
+	53 when 2 cores are utilized
+	52 when 6 cores are utilized
+	51 with more than 6 cores are utilized
+- voltage offset: -50mV
+- Loadline Calibration: Level 3
+- Short Term Power Limit: 250W
+- Long Term Power Limit: 250W

 ~~The highest Voltage I feel comfortable with for 24/7 is 1.35V.~~

 ~~I unlocked the Power Limit and tried 5.2 and 5.3 Ghz All-Core.~~